axibase/atsd/administration/change-owner.md

 # Change Owner

-ATSD needs to execute under the `axibase` user, not as `root`, for proper functioning.
+For proper functionality, ATSD must execute under the `axibase` user not `root`.

 This document describes where to locate all directories used by the database and how to revert file ownership to `axibase` user.

-Execute the below steps as `root` or a user with sudo privileges.
+Execute the below steps as `root` or a user with `sudo` privileges.

 ## Identify Custom Directories